-Now, some people may assume you are a massive operation, but in fact, you are still in large part a small family owned/operated operation.
-It’s you with your extensive graphic design background in the fashion industry in charge of marketing communication, a long time employee of Gojo, Yoji handling the books, to your youngest sister, Lisa with her culinary background making sure that the sauces are on point and new uses for the sauces are shared on your social media.
+Now, some people may assume you are a massive operation, but in fact, you are still in large part a small family-owned/operated operation.
+GoJo is now you with your extensive graphic design background in the fashion industry, in charge of marketing communication.
+A long-time employee of Gojo, Yoji, managing the books, to your youngest sister, Lisa, and her culinary background ensuring that the sauces are on point.
 Did I get that right?

 Yoji has been good friends with my dad since they were in college in Japan.
 Yoji moved to Kansas City in the 1970s to help my father open the restaurant and has been here ever since.
 He has always been in charge of staff, bookkeeping, procurement and basically all things that are required for running a business.
 He has been instrumental in the operations of the restaurant and now the sauce business.